The following "Risk Alert" message was emailed to policyholders on March 17, 2020.

 TMLT is here to provide any guidance you may need to navigate these uncertain times.
 Please see our latest TMLT coverage FAQs

-However, we want you to be aware that, as of Wednesday, March 18, our team members will be working remotely from home.
-We are taking this measure to protect our employees and to help stem the spread of COVID-19 in our community.
+Please be aware that, since Wednesday, March 18, 2020, our team members have been working remotely from home.
+We have taken this measure to protect our employees and to help stem the spread of COVID-19 in our community.

 That said, it is our deep commitment to you, our policyholders, to maintain business as usual during this crisis.
 Whether you have questions about your coverage or how to prepare your practice for coronavirus, we remain available to help you.

 Two webinars on coronavirus are now available to view.
 COVID-19: Medical liability FAQs, recorded on March 24, 2020, features TMLT staff answering medical liability and regulatory questions.
 It can be viewed on the Resource Hub or on TMLT's YouTube channel.